-Miriam Romais is a New York based photographer and curator.
-Her dual nationality (U.S.–Brazil) and fluency in both Portuguese and English has given her an insight into Latin American cultures, and is an important part of her artistic and socio-documentary explorations.
+Miriam Romais is a New York-based photographer and nonprofit professional.
+Her dual nationality (U.S.–Brazil) and fluency in both Portuguese and English is an important part of her artistic and socio-documentary explorations.

-Her work has been exhibited in museums and galleries throughout the U.S. and abroad.
-These include Saratoga Arts (NY), El Taller Latino Americano, the Museum of the City of New York, El Museo del Barrio and John Jay Art Gallery (NYC); the Smithsonian Institution (DC); the Field Museum (IL); the American Labor Museum (NJ); Society for Contemporary Photography (MO); the Los Angeles County Museum of Natural History and the University of California-Berkeley (CA); Southern Light Gallery (TX); Light Work (NY); South Florida Art Center (FL); Photographic Resource Center (MA); the National Museum of Asian, African and American Cultures, Prague, Czech Republic; and the Severoceske Museum, Liberec, Northern Bohemia.
+Her photographic work has been exhibited in museums and galleries throughout the U.S. and abroad.
+Among them are the Museum of the City of New York and El Museo del Barrio (NYC); the Smithsonian Institution (DC); the Field Museum (IL); the Los Angeles County Museum of Natural History and the University of California-Berkeley (CA); Southern Light Gallery (TX); Light Work, the Center for Photography at Woodstock, Brookside Museum, Saratoga Arts and LARAC (NY); South Florida Art Center (FL); and the Photographic Resource Center (MA).

 Her work is part of the book, video and HBO project, Americanos: Latino Life in the United States (Little Brown & Co, 1999).
 Her work has also been published in the Motorcycle Safety Foundation’s Guide to Motorcycling Excellence: Skills, Knowledge and Strategies for Riding Right (Whitehorse Press, 2005), among others.

 Other recent accomplishments include a essay on Ming Smith’s work for Pen & Brush Gallery (2019) and an Artist Grant from Saratoga Arts/NYSCA (2016).